revesz21/vidarex-homework/README.md

 ## About the project

-- I've included the image in the repository, but in a real-world application I would utilize a cloud-based solution for storing and managing images to be as scalable and secure as possible.
-Also if it would have been a larger project I would have probaly seperated it into smaller components.
+- While working on the RGB sliders, I had to change my approach completely from the one that was enough for the saturation, and this solution is where I could make the application smooth and sharp at the same time while also implementing the RGB functionality.
 - On a mouse, scrolling up zooms in, matching the natural expectation.
 However, on touchpads the opposite happens since the downward gesture moves the page up.
-- I tried different ways for the implementation, and this final one is where I could make the application smooth and sharp at the same time.
+- I've included the image in the repository, but in a real-world application I would utilize a cloud-based solution to be as scalable and secure as possible.
+Also if it would have been a larger project I would have probaly seperated it into smaller components.

 ## Task overview ✓